jagadeeshposni/jagadeeshposni.github.io/_posts/2024-02-15-notes-how-to-do-great-work.md

 Avoid affectation -> By being earnest -> By being intellectually honest -> Maintain a slight pressure in opposite direction.
 Start agreeing that you are mistaken when you are mistaken.

 Talking or writing about things you are interested in is a good way to generate new ideas.
+When an idea seems obvious and novel, it's a probably a good one.

+There is nothing bad with copying ideas.
+You learn better by reproducing someone else's work.

+Arguably, the best line in the whole essay - ** Copying doesn't necessarily make your work unoriginal.
+Originality is the presence of new ideas, not the absence of old one **

+Nurture and protect your morale like a living organism

+Doing great work is depth first search.
+The root node is the desire to do great work.
+If you don't succeed, backtrack and try again(as opposed to try and try again until you succeed)